StevenHugo/totoro/README.md

 * round-robin schedule at same priority level
 * simple semaphore implemented
+* easy to port for new SOCs with the support of DTS
 * entry level and well easy learning

 ## How to install totoro